Select Page

 Big Sky Airlines Swearingen Metroliner III.

 American Eagle, feeder service for American Airlines, began serving Roswell on September 5, 2007 with two daily nonstop flights to Dallas/ Fort Worth using Embraer 145 regional jets.
 The carrier instantly became the primary airline at Roswell replacing Mesa Airlines.
 A third DFW flight was soon added and a nonstop flight to Los Angeles was operated in 2009 and 2010.
 A new westbound flight to Phoenix began in 2016 using a Canadair CRJ-200 regional jet which was upgraded to a CRJ-700 regional jet one year later.
 The three flights to DFW have also been upgraded with CRJ-700, CRJ-900, and Embraer 175 regional jets beginning in 2017.
 Contract carriers operating as American Eagle include Envoy Airlines, Mesa Airlines, ExpressJet, and SkyWest Airlines.
 By the end of 2018, all flights were operating by SkyWest using CRJ-700 aircraft however Envoy would operate one of the DFW flights off and on in early 2020.
 In April, 2020, during the COVID-19 outbreak, the Phoenix flight was discontinued and service to DFW was reduced to one daily flight.
 Service was gradually restored in early 2021 and back to a full schedule of three flights to DFW and one to Phoenix by mid-2021.
 Envoy briefly returned again in December, 2021 operating one of the DFW flights off and on with an Embraer 145.
 During the month of February, 2023, one American Eagle flight to DFW was again operated by Mesa Airlines using a CRJ-900.
 The third flight to DFW was suspended on March 1, 2023 and the Phoenix flight was suspended on May 5, 2023 reportedly due to a shortage of pilots.
-The Phoenix flight is planned to resume by October, 2023.
+The Phoenix flight is planned to resume in 2024.

 American Eagle Canadair CRJ-700 at Roswell operated by SkyWest Airlines.